kjansson/minipot/README.md

 The session can be configured to timeout after a period of no input, or after a certain amount of time after SSH session starts, to not keep containers/attackers hanging around forever.
 Client information, authentication attempts, SSH requests, user input and file system changes are logged.
 There's also a packet capture option.

 Minipot is dead simple to use.
 Just an executable to run, while having Docker up and running.
+It will run just fine without any arguments if you just want to try it out, but you can configure it to you liking if you want.
+Read more below.

 # Requirements
 * Docker engine running - https://docs.docker.com/engine/install/